Ireland VAT guide

 Applies to exports and intracommunity supplies

-Exempt categories: Activities in public interest, such as heath, education and other listed activities such as finance and insurance
+Exempt categories: Activities in public interest, such as healthcare, education, financial and insurance services

 VAT registration in Ireland

-A seller must register for VAT if their turnover exceeds the relevant threshold for their establishment status.
+A business must register for VAT if their turnover exceeds the relevant threshold or if it carries out taxable supplies in Ireland.Â

-Resident businesses:
+Resident businesses

-– €85,000 for goods
+– €80,000 for goods Â

-– €42,500 for services
+– €40,000 for services Â

-Non-established businesses:
+Non-established businesses

 Distance sales